SAP-archive/teched2023-XP287v/exercises/ex1/README.md

 3. The view is split up by cloud provider in case you have onboarded more than one provider account.
 4. To the right, you can see that there is no estimated savings yet as systems run 24 hours, 7 days a week.

-When deploying SAP systems on infrastructure-as-a-service, you can save money by stopping systems or by scaling them in and thus releasing virtutal machines.
+When deploying SAP systems on infrastructure-as-a-service, you can save money by stopping systems or by scaling them in and thus releasing virtual machines.
 Let's do that by manually shutting down the development systems.

 5. Navigate to `Landscape Management > Operations`.
 6. Select both systems in the "Development" system group.